PhluantMobile/coding-guidlines/javascript/best-practices.md

 ## Introduction:

 This is a coding standards and best practices guide for JavaScript.
 This document focuses on __pragmatism, not perfection__, and is community-driven, so please feel free to contribute!

-Although this guide is primarily centered around front-end JavaScript, most of the practices here are equally applicable to back-end JavaScript in node.js.

 ## TL;DR: